itamarzil12345/job-management/README.md

 - **Node.js Backend**: Port 5001 (HTTP) - REST API
 - **.NET Backend**: Port 5002 (HTTPS) - SignalR Hub

+**Important**: The .NET backend runs on port 5002 to avoid conflicts with the Node.js backend on port 5001.

 To change ports: